y-okochi/Megatron-Bridge/README.md

 huggingface-cli login --token <your token>
 ```

-You can then run the following to import a model from HuggingFace and start training with mock data:
+You can then run the following to import a model from HuggingFace and start training with mock data.
+If you only need conversion (HF ↔ Megatron) and not training, see the Bridge Quickstart above.
 ```python
 from megatron.bridge import AutoBridge